jharris1679/community_health/README.md

 	 - Transaction
 	 - Praise
 	 - Approximated notifications?
- - Direction of an edge is encoded in the contextual difference between its two nodes
+ - Direction of an edge is encoded in the order of the user_id pair that represents an edge, a pairing function is used to combine the two user_ids such that the order is preserved, so that distinct buyer-seller and seller-buyer relationships can be counted between the same two members.
  - Edges gain weight with repetition (except follow and praise)